colbyford/PyMOLfold/README.md

 # conda remove -n pymolfold --all
 ```

+> [!NOTE]
+> Note: MacOS environment will depend on the pymol-open-source package.
+If MacOS users are installing through conda, they should use the envs/environment_macos.yml file instead.

 ## Feature Roadmap

 - [ ] Support for multiple protein chains (with `esm3-medium-multimer-2024-09`).